FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-08-10-choosing-the-right-minecraft-server-jar.md

 <!-- SpongeForge can be considered hybrid as it combines the capabilities of Forge, which is a modding platform, with Sponge which is a plugin API -->
 {: .info}
-> **Note**: We suggest against promoting the usage of hybrid server software, except for **SpongeForge**, to avoid potential issues with compatibility and stability.
+> **Note**: We advise against the use of hybrid server software, except for **SpongeForge**, to avoid potential issues with compatibility and stability.

 Select the server jar or proxy that best fits your needs to ensure an optimized and enjoyable Minecraft server experience.